lierdakil/portablemediamanager/README.md

 ## Gentoo ##

 There is a gentoo ebuild available.
-You can get it on [Downloads](http://code.google.com/p/portablemediamanager/downloads/list) page.
+You can get it from ebuilds branch ([download](https://github.com/lierdakil/portablemediamanager/archive/ebuilds.tar.gz)) page.

 If you want some help on creating and maintaining local portage overlay, I suggest you to consult Gentoo Wiki: http://en.gentoo-wiki.com/wiki/Overlays#Creating_a_local_overlay